-Today, most support communication goes through me and Tim Brink, who is taking over a lot lately, although various other members on the team monitor support emails and help us out when a certain expertise is needed, as I’m becoming busier and busier taking care of our product testing too.
+Today, most support communication goes through me and Tim Brink.
+Various other members on the team also check support emails and help us out when a certain expertise is needed.
+Tim is taking over a lot lately, as I’m becoming busier and busier taking care of our product testing too.

 What’s UJAMs user community like?

-We have a very active and vocal community, and I talk to them through personal emails instead of prefab responses.
+We have a very active and vocal community.
+I talk to them through personal emails instead of prefab responses.
 With some users, I even end up in long, often productive discussions.

 I see my goal in transporting our culture of transparency and companionship into our community.
 Our users come in all flavors – from people who buy or try a Virtual Guitarist as their first virtual instrument – and just need installation help – to artists with a shelf full of Grammies asking super-detailed questions, and making complex feature suggestions.

 It is very important to me to have a bilateral, personal relationship and to take every single suggestion and request seriously.
 I mean, somebody took the time to write to us, that is meaningful!
 It’s important to me that every user knows that if he makes a suggestion, it might totally make it into the product.

 Does user feedback have a real influence on products (be honest)?

 Oh man, very much so.
 Our users do have a strong impact on our products, from tiny improvements to big features we add to entire titles.

 Example 1: Years ago, a fingerpicking nylon guitar was one of the most popular requests from our community.
 We got about two requests for it per week, over quite a long period.
 And it is what made us create SILK.